Based on DEAN'S ADMINISTRATIVE MEMORANDUM Number 425

 The committee shall consist of an associate dean as chairperson and representatives from each academic unit.
 The head of each academic unit shall appoint or elect a unit representative who shall serve on the International Programs Committee.
 A statewide member shall also be appointed by the dean.

-Technology Diversity Committee.
-The Technology Diversity Committee promotes a culture of equity, inclusion and advocacy within the college.
+Polytechnic Diversity Committee.
+The Polytechnic Diversity Committee promotes a culture of equity, inclusion and advocacy within the college.
 The Technology Diversity Committee focuses on strategic planning and college-wide diversity activities.
-The mission of the committee is to provide the leadership necessary to ensure that all people are valued and respected within the College of Technology as evidenced by attitude, policies and procedures.
+The mission of the committee is to provide the leadership necessary to ensure that all people are valued and respected within the Polytechnic as evidenced by attitude, policies and procedures.

 The Faculty Grievance Committee.
 The Faculty Grievance Committee hears and acts upon all cases brought before it in accord with the provisions of the University Policy on Faculty Grievances.